Information for Parents

 Housing Application Process

-It is important for your student to complete the housing application on his or her own.
+It is important for your student to complete the housing application on their own.
 Encourage them to be completely honest when answering the questions about their personality.
 This will help us to assign a roommate with as much compatibility as possible.

 Read through the housing policies and have your child do so as well.
 Becoming familiar with our policies ahead of time might help avoid unexpected repair charges and policy violations, and you will know what is expected among our residents in a community living environment.

-Encourage your son or daughter to contact roommates and suitemates.
+Encourage your child to contact roommates and suitemates.
 Remain open-minded when lifestyle and cultural differences are obvious.
 Don’t let someone’s social media pages overly influence your impression or cause prejudgment of someone’s personality.

 Have the tough conversations with your child.
 The reality is that your student may be faced with difficult decisions while away from home.
 This might include relationship issues, alcohol use, self-motivation, time management, and more.
 Be forthcoming about your expectations but understanding of the challenges your student may confront.
 Help guide your son or daughter in making positive decisions but also guide them on what to expect or do if a poor choice is made.

 Our official fall move-in day is listed on the academic calendar and all Freshmen and Transfer students should arrive on this designated day.
-Different than in years past, fall move-in day is on a Friday with Registration and Orientation occurring on Saturday and Sunday.
+The standard Fall move-in day for new students is on a Friday with Registration and Orientation occurring on Saturday and Sunday.
 Returning students should arrive on that Saturday or Sunday.

 Our Spring move-in day is still on the Sunday of Martin Luther King, Jr. Weekend in January, we do allow students to move in any time after 5 p.m. on the Friday before.
 This is designed to accommodate travel needs.
 Keep in mind that staffing may be at a minimum during non-scheduled times and meal service doesn’t begin until official move-in day.